UpGoerFive/Gift-Picker/README.md

 ### Using this program
 Clone or download the Gift-picker.scm file, and open in Dr. Racket.
 Click the run button in the top left, this will open an Interactions Panel in the bottom half of the window.
-Make sure the lower lefthand corner shows **Determine language from source** and swith it if it doesn't.
+Make sure the lower lefthand corner shows **Determine language from source** and switch it if it doesn't.
 This program will take a list of names, a list of inclusions (forced pairings), and a list of exclusions.

 It's helpful, but not necessary, to define each of these lists before calling them in the procedure.
-This is done by entering into the interactions prompt `(define `, followed by a shorthand name, and then the list itself.
+This is done by entering into the interactions prompt `(define ...)`, followed by a shorthand name, and then the list itself.
 As an example:

 `(define TEST '(a b c d)`